pyeventsourcing/eventsourcing/docs/topics/process.rst

 If the ``system`` object is used as a context manager, the process applications will run in a single thread in the current process.
 Events will be processed with synchronous handling of prompts, so that policies effectively call each other recursively.
-This avoids concurrency and is useful when developing and testing a system of process applications, because it runs quickly and the behaviour is easy to follow.

 In the code below, the ``system`` object is used as a context manager.
-When used in this way, the process applications share an in-memory SQLite database.
+When used in this way, by default the process applications will share an in-memory SQLite database.

 Given the system is running, when a "create new order" command is created, then the command is done, and an order has been both reservered and paid.